1. WHAT FUNDS ARE DISBURSED BY GCC?

 - Students who have already received a Pell Grant disbursement will receive the remaining balance.
 Awards will be recalculated for actual enrollment at the Financial Aid Census date.

 - Students awarded Cal Grant, SEOG or Direct Loan funds must be enrolled in 6 or more units at the time of disbursement to receive funds.
 For California Full Time Student Success Grants students must be in at least 12 or more units.
+For the Community College Completion Grants students must be in at least 15 or more units.

 - If you receive your first award notification after the Financial Aid Census date you will receive all funds awarded to you in one disbursement for the semester, for the number of units you are enrolled in as of the date of initial packaging.
 Funds will be received within two to three weeks after receiving the award notification.